A Good Lawyer's Wife: Plot

-One evening, after she Ho-jeong finally learns about her husband's affair, she tells Ji-woon to follow her without giving any details except suggestively saying "I hope you'll be okay."
+One evening, after Ho-jeong finally learns about her husband's affair, she tells Ji-woon to follow her without giving any details except suggestively saying "I hope you'll be okay."
 She takes him to the abandoned dance hall.
 Without exchanging a word, she just allows him to mount her, but he soon stops and rolls aside (apparently the victim of premature ejaculation).
 Not giving up, she fellates him.
 She then mounts him herself while at the same time giving him a handjob, moving in spasms and moaning loudly as she finally gains her long sought orgasm.

 Ji-woon's father soon finds out about their affair and exposes it to Yeong-jak, unaware that Yeong-jak apparently does not care what his wife does.
 However, Yeong-jak fails to keep his promise to the postman.
 The postman kidnaps Yeong-jak's adopted son and throws him off a building to his death.
 The postman then commits suicide.

 Yeong-jak and Ho-jeong are devastated by their son's death.
 Ho-jeong blames Yeong-jak for starting the chain of circumstances that ended with the murder/suicide.

 The story ends on an enigmatic note.
 Ho-jeong discovers than she is pregnant and knows that Yeong-jak cannot be the father.
 He offers to accept the child as his own but she informs him that he is "out of the picture."

 It is unclear from the final scene if Yeong-jak is hurt or relieved by her announcement.

 The story also addresses the legacy of the Korean War and its impact on many families.
 Yeong-jak's father and grandfather escaped from the communist north—apparently during the war.
 Yeong-jak's grandmother and his father's sisters remained in the north and "perished".
-Yeong-jak's father is last seen in the final stages of dementia singing a communist anthem honoring North Korean leader Kim Il-sung.
+Yeong-jak's father is last seen in the final stages of dementia singing a communist anthem honoring North Korean leader Kim Il Sung.

 Yeong-jak goes out into the country to inform his grandfather of the death and discovers that his grandfather has been dead for six months, and that his grandfather's young female companion had not notified the other members of the family.

-There is also a subplot about the excavation of a mass grave containing the remains of Korean civilians who were killed—apparently by the communists—during the Korean War.